Ocean City man charged with harassment over message on Van Drew's home phone

-OCEAN CITY — Ocean City Police have charged a local man with harassment, after Congressman Jeff Van Drew, R-2nd, reported a threatening phone message left on his home voicemail to U.S. Capitol Police last month.
+OCEAN CITY — Police have charged a local man with harassment after U.S. Rep. Jeff Van Drew, R-2nd, reported a threatening phone message left on his home voicemail to U.S. Capitol Police last month.

-John McCall, 68, of Ocean City, was recently charged, according to Ocean City spokesman Doug Bergen.

-City Council was expected to discuss the case at its Thursday night meeting.

 The Sentinel printed two columns by McCall, for which the editor has apologized, that contained language the editor agreed could be interpreted as threatening Van Drew and his wife.

-“The USCP is the lead agency,” a Capitol Police spokesperson said, and Ocean City Police were asked to assist.
+The United States Capitol Police is investigating a report by Rep. Jeff Van Drew, R-2nd, of …

-At a press conference March 15, Van Drew described the voicemail message, in which McCall said he “will do everything in my power to make sure you are deposed if not dead.”
+At a news conference March 15, Van Drew described the voicemail message, in which McCall said he “will do everything in my power to make sure you are deposed if not dead.”

-Later that day, the editor and publisher of the Ocean City Sentinel David Nahan said he was wrong to print the March 10 column by McCall as it was.
+Later that day, the editor and publisher of the Sentinel, David Nahan, said he was wrong to print the March 10 column by McCall as it was.
 It included graphic wording about a potential attack on Van Drew's wife.

 “Because you felt threatened and felt your wife was threatened, I am sorry,” Nahan said at the time in a written statement.
 “I don’t have a problem with giving readers space to put their names to criticism of any elected official.
 However, in this instance, I have let the readers down.”

-Van Drew switched parties from Democratic to Republican in late 2019, after refusing to vote to impeach President Donald Trump.
+Van Drew switched parties from Democrat to Republican in late 2019, after refusing to vote to impeach President Donald Trump.

 In the guest columns, McCall muses graphically about seeing how Van Drew’s wife would react if she were grabbed between the legs, as Trump once said he felt free to do to women.